International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2019-2020 Grant Guidelines

-You must submit your grant application in English on the application form, which can be downloaded at https://dfat.smartygrants.com.au/CAAR2017.
+You must submit your grant application in English on the application form, which can be downloaded at SmartyGrants available on the CAAR website when the grant round opens.
 The application form includes help information.

 This is an online application form that you can submit electronically.
 If you have any technical difficulties please contact SmartyGrants Help Desk (firstname.lastname@example.org, +61 3 9320 6888 between 9am and 5pm Monday to Friday).

-The Department of Foreign Affairs and Trade will not provide application forms or accept applications for this grant opportunity by fax or mail.
+The Department of Foreign Affairs and Trade will not provide application forms or accept applications for this grant opportunity by email or post.